twnzl/nanium/README.md

 ## Exception/Error handling

 If a service executor throws an Error, it can be caught as usual when using promises.
-Again no mather if within the server or on a remote client.
+Again no matter if within the server or on a remote client.

 ```ts